 If you are comingling funds, you'll want to be sure that each user gets their pro-rata amount of the yield that is generated by the protocol.
 Probably the easiest way to do this is to track each user's balance as a percentage of a pool instead of as a fixed amount.

 What is your plan for liquidity?

 OUSD can be minted or redeemed at any time using the Origin Dollar DApp, or directly from our smart contracts.
 If you are planning on providing liquidity yourself, you should be aware that the exact amount of OUSD you will receive in exchange for your USDT, USDC, or DAI depends on the current exchange rates as determined by the oracles.
 If you are planning on redeeming OUSD for the underlying stablecoins, you should know there is a 0.5% exit fee and OUSD will return a basket of stable coins in proportion to the backing stablecoins in the pool.
-We encourage exchanges to leverage other pools of liquidity, such as on Uniswap, to avoid those fees.
+We encourage exchanges to leverage other pools of liquidity, such as on Uniswap or Curve to avoid those fees.
 If possible, mints or redeems should be done in large batches for maximum efficiency.